concourse/registry-image-resource/README.md

 #### Integration tests

-The integration requires two AWS S3 buckets, one without versioning and another with.
+The integration requires 2 docker repos, one private and one public.
 The `docker build` step requires setting `--build-args` so the integration will run.

 Run the tests with the following command: